-At the time of his death, David Parland was also working on a solo project, titled Blackmoon's Darkwinds, although the only release was a split album with U.S. Black Metal band Nocturnal Abyss, titled "Beyond the Nothingness".
+At the time of his death, he was also working on a solo project, titled Blackmoon's Darkwinds, although the only release was a split album with U.S. Black Metal band Nocturnal Abyss, titled "Beyond the Nothingness".

-So go ahead, pop on Necrophobic's "The Nocturnal Silence", Dark Funeral's "The Secrets of the Black Arts", or any of Infernal's excellent EPs and celebrate David Parland's life and appreciate his invaluable contributions to Black Metal!
+So go ahead, crack open a beer, pop on Necrophobic's "The Nocturnal Silence", Dark Funeral's "The Secrets of the Black Arts", or any of Infernal's excellent EPs and celebrate David Parland's life and appreciate his invaluable contributions to Black Metal.